Wethersfield CT: Connecticut Started Here

 Though most historic homes in Wethersfield represent Colonial History, the Hurlbut-Dunham House, last owned by society couple, Jane and Howard Dunham in the 1900’s, reflects more modern sensibilities.

 First built for Captain Hurlbut in 1790, and renovated to Italianate design in the late 1800’s, the house is crammed with the Dunham’s original furniture and accessories.
-These include a radio, card table set with ongoing bridge game, monogrammed golf bag, and steamer trunk.
-The Dunham’s never had children, but loved dogs, so you’ll see evidence of that passion throughout the rooms.
+These include a radio, card table set with an ongoing bridge game, a monogrammed golf bag, and a steamer trunk.
+The Dunhams never had children but loved dogs, so you’ll see evidence of that passion throughout the rooms.

-It’s a unique peak into a lesser-known era – post Victorian, pre-mid-century modern.
+It’s a unique peek into a lesser-known era – post-Victorian, pre-mid-century modern.
 It’s definitely worth a 45-minute peruse.
-Open Memorial Day – Oct.
-Sat., Sun.
-1-4, free.

 Spiro and Julia Koulouris, Wethersfield CT